rhit-valentwa/CSSE416-FinalProject/README.md

 # CSSE416-FinalProject
 This repository serves as the primary storage location for all code relating to the CSSE416: Deep Learning final project "Super Learning Bros".

+## Important Notes
+- We included the source code for https://github.com/justinmeister Mario-Level-1.
+We did *not* comment this code as this is not code we created or modified (with the exception of fixing a bug with how mario jumped).
+- We are assuming you are testing the code on a Rose-Hulman Laptop and not a Linux server (like Gebru) or a Mac device.
+As such our code and instructions have been designed with Windows 11 in mind (and treat Linux as more of a second-class citizen, we never tested any code on MacOS).

 ## Main DQN Training Script (`main.py`)

-This file implements a Deep Q-Network (DQN) agent to train on the custom Mario environment (`MarioLevelEnv`).
+This file implements a Double Deep Q-Network (DDQN) agent to train on the custom Mario environment (`MarioLevelEnv`).

 ### Features
 - PyTorch-based DQN agent with target network and experience replay